ranocha/SummationByPartsOperators.jl/paper.md

 number of graduate-level numerical analysis courses, allowing students to understand the connections between different SBP methods by presenting them in a unified framework.
-In addition, some of the operators were not available in open source software previously (to the author's knowledge).
+In addition, some of the operators were not available in open source software previously (to the best of the author's knowledge).

 # Features